-- ½ cup corn starch
+- 1/2 cup corn starch

-- ⅛ tsp salt
+- 1/8 tsp salt

-- Mix the water and sugar in a pan and bring to a boil to dissolve the sugar
+Mix the water and sugar in a pan and bring to a boil to dissolve the sugar

-- In a bowl, mix together coconut milk, flour, tapioca flour, and salt.
-Pour in the hot sugar syrup and mix together.
-Divide the mixture into 2 equal portion (if you only use one color).
+In a bowl, mix together coconut milk, rice flour, corn starch, and salt.
+Pour in the sugar syrup you boil earlier and mix together.
+Divide the mixture into 2 equal portion.
 Mix one part with the red coloring; the other portion remains white.
-If you use several different colors, let say 4 different colors, then divide the mixture into 4 equal portion and so on and so forth
+Scoop out about 1/4 cup of the white mixture to the other bowl (for final red layer).
+And drop in a bit of red food coloring

 Cool well before cutting.
 When ready to cut, use an oiled knife to prevent sticking